BIKE AND SKI HELMETS

 Kids bike helmets at any station

-Children's bicycle and multi-sport helmets are available for a small donation at all fire stations in the Fire District 1 service area.
+Children's bicycle and multi-sport helmets are available for a small donation at all fire stations in our service area.
 Multi-sport helmets and can be used for biking, skating, riding a scooter and skateboarding.

 Children must be accompanied by their parents to receive a helmet.